asadbek-abdinazarov/aswe/README.md

-# Oshna Portfolio - API-Driven Portfolio System
+# ASWE - Resume Web Site

 A modern, responsive portfolio website built with Next.js 14, featuring a complete admin panel and API-driven content management with automatic fallback to default data.